The Way to the King

 Main Themes:

-- The Importance of Scripture: Affirmation of the divine inspiration of Scripture and its role in guiding believers.
+- The Role of Scripture: Affirmation of the divine inspiration and authority of Scripture.

 Important Figures: